 After the surge of TVs in Korean homes, more diverse South Korean dramas began getting made, from national heroes such as King Sejong to tales of regular present-day people, especially their struggles and sufferings.

 When color TVs became available in the 1980s, the landscape of Korean television changed, with modern dramas becoming more prominent.
 And in the 1990s, it started getting more popular to format K-dramas into a single season of approximately 12 to 24 episodes.
 Today, it is also more widespread to produce web dramas.

 Only the first four episodes of K-dramas will be shot before starting a broadcast.
 Otherwise, each drama is shot as close to the release date as possible to save on production expenses.

 Scripts aren’t entirely finalized, and changes to them may be made based on viewer feedback during the course of a K-drama.
 These changes may come at just a few hours’ notice before filming.
 There have even been instances where scenes of the episode are still being filmed as it is being shown on TV!
 So filming a drama in South Korea is most certainly an intense process.

 However, thanks to the increased popularity of Korean dramas globally, producers have been selling rights to broadcast or release the dramas ahead of time, before anything has been shot.
 This, in turn, has allowed them to film with more time and well before airing than the “live shooting” method.

-The largest broadcasting companies in South Korea also have their own shooting locations for historical K-dramas, with readily built, detailed sets.
+The largest broadcasting companies in South Korea also have their own shooting locations for the best historical Korean dramas, with readily built, detailed sets.
 And interestingly, in comparison to many other countries, the scriptwriters in Korean dramas are almost equally as famous as the stars and the director of the show.
 There is usually one writer or a small group of writers writing each K-drama.

 Music in Korean dramas